-- The business entity leasing the truck and driver.
-If the trucking company hires an owner-operator (an independent contractor who drives their own truck), and the owner-operator works exclusively for the trucking company, then the one doing the leasing/hiring is liable.
+- The business entity is leasing the truck and driver.
+If the trucking company hires an owner-operator (an independent contractor who drives their own truck), and the owner-operator works exclusively for the trucking company, then the one doing the leasing/hire is liable.
 However, these days owner-operators work for more than one trucking company, so in such cases the driver or owner-operator would be liable.

-- The broker, or “middle man” between the shipper and the trucking company who arranges transportation.
+- The broker or “middle man” between the shipper and the trucking company who arranges transportation.
 While the broker does not hire the driver, the broker can be liable for negligent hiring of a trucking company with a bad safety record.
 (Before hiring a trucking company, a broker must check, at minimum, the company’s safety evaluations and records.)

-- The shipper, or the one who loaded the trailer.
+- The shipper or the one who loaded the trailer.
 If the shipper improperly or negligently loads the trailer, or if they have ultimate control over the process of transporting the load, then the shipper can potentially be held liable.

-- The driver, or owner-operator.
-When independent drivers (who do not own their own truck) or owner-operators (who do own their own truck) are moving a load, often liability shifts from the trucking carrier, the shipper, or the broker to the driver or owner-operator.
+- The driver or owner-operator.
+When independent drivers (who do not own their own truck) or owner-operators (who do own their own truck) are moving a load, liability often shifts from the trucking carrier, the shipper, or the broker to the driver or owner-operator.
 Generally, if the driver is not an employee of the trucking company, then the driver shares in some of the liability of an accident.
 Drivers and owner-operators are responsible for a certain amount of maintenance and of checking the load and the truck for problems while in transit, another area that can create liability.

 - A combination of liable parties, if driver fatigue is determined to be a factor.
 Federal regulations prohibit trucking companies from pressuring drivers, whether employees or independents, from driving beyond certain specified daily time limits.
-However, if the driver decides on their own to drive beyond the legal limits and then has an accident, then the driver could be found liable instead of the trucking company or other hiring entity.
+However, if the driver decides on their own to drive beyond the legal limits and then has an accident, the driver could be found liable instead of the trucking company or other hiring entity.